DouglasUrner/GDP1/units/2/the-counter-pattern/index.md

 The counter pattern works by repeatedly adding (or subtracting) a value to a counter.
 In our example the counter is **sprite.x**, the value we add is **speed** and the **draw()** loop provides the repetition.
 In this example the counter is used to move the sprite across the screen.

+If you want some practice with the counter patter before diving into the project, the first half of lesson nine on the Code.Org website

 ### Learning Targets:

 * I can describe the connection between updating a sprite's location properties and the sprite's movement on the screen.
 * I can read and follow the steps of a short program written in pseudocode that manipulates variable values.
 * I can describe and use the **counter pattern** in a program that moves a sprite in my scene.

-### Project
+## Project

 For this project we will use the **Project** facility on the Code.Org web site to create an animated scene using the full GameLab IDE.

-Before you start coding, work out your scene idea(s) in your notes (be sure they are dated) - remember to include an element that uses the counter pattern.
-When you are ready to start coodoing, you cano get to the Projects section by:
+**Before you start coding,** work out your ideas for a scene that "tells a story" in your notes (be sure they are dated) - remember to include an element that uses the counter pattern.
+When you are ready to start coding, you can get to the Projects section by:

 1. Go to **My Dashboard** to get there:
    - Click on the black Code.Org logo in the upper left hand corner.
-   - Click on the pancake (there horizontal lines) logo in the uppper right hand corner, then select My Dashboard from the dropdown menu.
+   - Click on the pancake (there horizontal lines) logo in the uppper right hand corner, then select **My Dashboard** from the dropdown menu.
 2. In the menu bar at the top of the window, click on the **Projects** tab.
 3. From the projects page, select the **GameLab** IDE.